Rene-Mayhrem/Game-crud-application/README.md

 ### Prerequisites

-You need to be able to use docker-compose
+You need to have installed:

+* Ubuntu wsl
+* Docker integration with ubuntu (if you are in windows)
+* docker-compose installed

 ### How to use the project

+1. Download this repository

-1. Enter to the GAME-APP folder
+2. Enter to the GAME-APP folder

-3. Up the containers
+3. Create a sail alias

+    alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'

+4. Run the docker-compose file by using the following command

-    docker-compose up
+    sail up

-4. Start the application at localhost/games
+5. Start the application at localhost/games
 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: